Medicare Enrolled

 Equivalent to $20 per 100 Medicare services performed

-Looking for a family medicine in Fort Walton Beach?
+Looking for a family medicine specialist in Fort Walton Beach?

-Compare family medicines in the Fort Walton Beach area by procedure volume, costs, and industry payment transparency.
+Compare family medicine physicians in the Fort Walton Beach area by procedure volume, costs, and industry payment transparency.

 Geographic Context